Delighted Twitter

 Implementing NPS across your customer base ensures your team gets a varied and steady flow of feedback – both positive and negative.
 Positive recommendations are crucial to growing your business.
 In the original Net Promoter study, Fred Reichheld found that the response to the “willingness to recommend question” had the strongest link to customer behaviors that boost repeat purchases or referrals.
 Word of mouth from your best customers (i.e. promoters) have a powerful influence on purchasing decisions.
 In 2011, Harvard Business review reported that a referred customer is 18% more loyal than a customer acquired through other channels; a referred customer also generates 16% more in profits.

-An NPS program will help you identify your promoters whom you can connect with using a variety of marketing programs.
+An NPS tool will help you identify your promoters whom you can connect with using a variety of marketing programs.
 Your promoters can create a ‘referral engine’ for your business by recommending your business to their family and friends, thereby bringing new customers to your business with a stronger sense of loyalty at a lower cost of acquisition.
 Conversely an NPS program will help you identify your detractors and give you the opportunity to turn them into passives (which is a worthwhile effort because they are less likely to damage your brand) or promoters (which is the ideal scenario because they are ambassadors for your business).

 NPS delivers valuable, unfiltered customer feedback